peizhaoli05/peizhaoli05.github.io/_pages/markdown.md

 He still always recalls his happiest time in Beijing No.2 high school, where the flexible and supportive culture left him an unforgettable memory.

-In his spare time, he enjoys playing soccer and guitar (learn guitar from [Su Bing](https://space.bilibili.com/360217593?spm_id_from=333.788.b_765f7570696e666f.2)), watching Premier League (fan of Liverpool since 2014, and also supporter of Beijing Guoan), sharing interesting or thought-provoking things that are going on his life in Weibo, playing some games on steam (id: 美艳人妻7766), or just spending time on the phone (Bilibili & Hupu).
+In his spare time, he enjoys playing soccer and guitar (learn guitar from [Su Bing](https://space.bilibili.com/360217593?spm_id_from=333.788.b_765f7570696e666f.2)), watching Premier League (fan of Liverpool since 2014, and also supporter of Beijing Guoan), sharing interesting or thought-provoking things that are going on his life in Weibo, playing games on steam, or just spending time on the phone (Bilibili & Hupu).

 ![me.jpg](../images/me.JPG)
 Photographed by Jiayu Chen@Boston Lot Lake, NH, Summer 2020.

 ![with_zizhang.jpg](../images/with_zizhang.jpeg)
 The last day of 2020@Seaport, Boston.
-I am very fortunate to have Zizhang with me in Boston.
+I am very fortunate to have Zizhang with me as my friend, colleague, and personal chef in Boston.

 ![2020_christmas.jpg](../images/2020_christmas.jpeg)
 Christmas Day 2020@Sei Bar Wakefield.
-From left to right: Haoyu Wang, Qi Liu, Zizhang Chen, Me, and Huiru Yu.
+From left to right: Haoyu Wang (a successful Ph.D. and a reliable man), Qi Liu (she brings joy and fun to the people around), Zizhang Chen, Me, and Huiru Yu (a tender and sensitive girl who I continually learn from).

+I want to sincerely thanks my father and my mother who offer me unconditional love although we are not in a perfect family, my grandmother in heaven who carry out all my elementary education, and my supportive family members, even though they might never step into this page.